onurkirman/HotelSafe/README.md

 **Problem Statement**

-There are a lot of problems in the system to begin with.
-First the user can only press 1,2,3 and 4 numbers in the keypad.
-We need to limit the action of users to open section A, open section B, change passwords and report attempts.
+There are a lot of problems in the system, to begin with.
+First, the user can only press 1,2,3, and 4 numbers on the keypad.
+We need to limit the action of users to open section A, open section B, change passwords, and report attempts.

 Master Password must be opening and locking all sections and must be able to change other password values.
-Bait Password must be able to open safely all the sections with signaling the LED.
+Bait Password must be able to open safely all the sections by signaling the LED.
 Side Passwords must work only desired sections for single sections each.

-LCD must be update for every important state changes and must stay the same for a while for the actions that needs to be stayed on such as reporting successful and unsuccessful attempts.
+LCD must be updated for every important state change and must stay the same for a while for the actions that need to be stayed on such as reporting successful and unsuccessful attempts.
 It must not display the keys the user pressing, must only indicate the pressed buttons with “*”.

-Arduino Timer needs to check Successful Failure Attempts every second and must count to 15 second to reset the SFA value.
-If a user enters a wrong password within the 15 second count it must stop the counting and restart again, meaning it must reset and count 15 seconds again.
+Arduino Timer needs to check Successful Failure Attempts every second and must count to 15 seconds to reset the SFA value.
+If a user enters a wrong password within the 15-second count it must stop the counting and restart again, meaning it must reset and count 15 seconds again.

-System must hold total successful and total unsuccessful attempts after power-up.
+The system must hold total successful and total unsuccessful attempts after power-up.
 It must be incremented for every password entry properly and according to its result.

 For the Time Lock Screen, it must show the time on LCD.
 It must work flowless and properly so that the time passed is exactly 20 seconds.

-In Change Password state, if user enters wrong Master Password by making SFA more than 2, system must go to Master Lock State.
+In the Change Password state, if the user enters the wrong Master Password by making SFA more than 2, the system must go to Master Lock State.
 Also, it must be stuck until the right Master Password is entered.
 Unless it goes into Time Lock Screen and Master Lock Screen back and forth.

 EEPROM must be checked for default initialization.
 It must not reset to default values for every power-up.
-So that it works fine whenever we boot the Arduino, it keeps the values according to last assignment.
+So that it works fine whenever we boot the Arduino, it keeps the values according to the last assignment.

-Number of pins was not enough for bistepper motor installation.
+The number of pins was not enough for bistepper motor installation.
 I needed to control 2 of them with 8 pins.
 They were taking so many pins to control and organize.

 **Solution**

-For the input part at the Main Screen, I took the input if the pressed button is 1,2,3 or 4 and ignored the other cases.
-User can only access to functions, meaning states, by pushing these 4 buttons, other states are prohibited.
+For the input part at the Main Screen, I took the input if the pressed button is 1,2,3, or 4 and ignored the other cases.
+Users can only access functions, meaning states, by pushing these 4 buttons, other states are prohibited.

 Master Password set to open and lock all the sections, change passwords, and unlock from the Master Lock Screen.
 Side Passwords are used according to signed sections and nothing else.
 Bait Password opens and locks the sections just like a regular Side Password with blinking LED meaning Police signal.

-LCD is refreshed for every unique states and changes.
+LCD is refreshed for every unique state and change.
 It clears and writes every string according to their needs.
-Detailed version is shown in the State Machine Part of the Report.
+The detailed version is shown in the State Machine Part of the Report.

 Arduino Timer 1 is being used to interrupt and execute the code written in the ISR(TIMER1_COMPA_vect).
-Timer is configured to interrupt for every second.
+The timer is configured to interrupt for every second.
 In this function, it checks the value of SFA and starts counting for 15 seconds.
-If the value of SFA is not changed it resets after it reaches to 15 second.
-But if the value of SFA changes it restarts the count and waits another 15 seconds from beginning.
+If the value of SFA is not changed it resets after it reaches 15 seconds.
+But if the value of SFA changes it restarts the count and waits another 15 seconds from the beginning.

-The configuration of the Timer 1, we first stop the interrupts with cli() function.
+In the configuration of Timer 1, we first stop the interrupts with cli() function.
 Later we set TCCR1A register to 0, TCCR1B to 0 and later make its WGM12 register equal to 1 which turns on the CTC mode and later assigned to TCCR1B register with or gate, TCNT1 register to 0 which is counter value.
-To set the compare match register for 1Hz which is 1 second increments we set OCR1A to 15624.
-This value is calculated using the this formula “compare_match_register=[16MHz/(prescaler*wanted interrupt frequency )]-1”.
-This derived from “(timer speed (Hz)) = (Arduino clock speed (16MHz)) / prescaler”.
+To set the compare match register for 1Hz which is 1-second increments we set OCR1A to 15624.
+This value is calculated using the formula “compare_match_register=[16MHz/(Prescaler*wanted interrupt frequency )]-1”.
+This derived from “(timer speed (Hz)) = (Arduino clock speed (16MHz)) / Prescaler”.

-My Arduino Uno R3’s clock speed is 16MHz and uses 16 bit registers.
-It has 1, 8, 64, 256, and 1024 prescaler
+My Arduino Uno R3’s clock speed is 16MHz and uses 16-bit registers.
+It has 1, 8, 64, 256, and 1024 Prescaler
-values which is controlled with CS12, CS11, CS10 registers.
-I set the prescaler to 1024 by making CS10 and
+values which are controlled with CS12, CS11, CS10 registers.
+I set the Prescaler to 1024 by making CS10 and

 CS12 bits 1 which is assigned to TCCR1B register later with or gate.
-At the end we enabled the timer compare interrupt register by assigning OCIE1A register 1 and or gating TIMSK1 register of Arduino.
-In short, I used 1Hz setup to trigger every second and do the SFA checking and resetting.
-From the Compare match register calculation, I got 15624 as value and assigned it to proper register with choosing 1024 as prescaler which has 101 as register bits and done as according to mentioned before.
+In the end, we enabled the timer to compare interrupt registers by assigning OCIE1A register 1 and or gating the TIMSK1 register of Arduino.
+In short, I used a 1Hz setup to trigger every second and do the SFA checking and resetting.
+From the Compare match register calculation, I got 15624 as value and assigned it to proper register with choosing 1024 as Prescaler which has 101 as register bits and done as according to mentioned before.

 I added two separate Demultiplexer to control the 4 pins of the bistepper motors only using 2 pins.
 This helped me to control 2 of them with only 4 pins by reducing it from 8.

-Also, for the EEPROM part I added 2 check points.
+Also, for the EEPROM part, I added 2 checkpoints.
 If the 0. address value of EEPROM is trash while setup is being done.
 It overwrites the values as ‘0’.
 Later, If the 0. address value of the EEPROM is not equal to ‘1’ it goes and writes the default values to addresses specified starting from 1-16 by separating them 4 address each.
 Because we have 4 Passwords that needs to be stored.

 **User Manual**

-The system comes locks opened and after entering the correct passwords it lock according to their sections by rotating clockwise twice.
+The system comes locks opened and after entering the correct passwords it locks according to their sections by rotating clockwise twice.
 Later opens the locks by rotating counter-clockwise twice.
 My program starts in Main Menu by taking input between 1-4.
-It holds the state of 6 with additional start input state meaning in total 7 states.
-It assigns the first menu input to state and goes to that state function.
-It waits for 4 - digit Password to be entered and checks automatically without any other input.
+It holds the state of 6 with an additional start input state meaning in total 7 states.
+It assigns the first menu input to the state and goes to that state function.
+It waits for 4 - digit The password to be entered and checks automatically without any other input.
 It takes the action as it is shown in the state machine.
 Opens/ Locks the section desired or Changes the desired password after taking Master Password.
-If the user enters consecutive wrong password state goes to Master Lock and waits for Master Password to be given.
-Later, if user still enters the wrong key it puts itself a 20 second loop until the right Master Password is entered.
-While all these are happening, it resets the SFA for every 15 second if it is not increased during that period.
+If the user enters a consecutive wrong password state goes to Master Lock and waits for Master Password to be given.
+Later, if the user still enters the wrong key it puts itself a 20-second loop until the right Master Password is entered.
+While all these are happening, it resets the SFA for every 15 seconds if it is not increased during that period.

 The program and the whole system work fine.
-It displays clearly as wanted and does the functionality as wanted with bonus of holding passwords in EEPROM which enables us to hold the passwords even if the Arduino restarted.
+It displays clearly as wanted and does the functionality as wanted with a bonus of holding passwords in EEPROM which enables us to hold the passwords even if the Arduino restarted.
 Also, default Passwords are set according to shown in the list down below.

 - Master Password: “ 1234 ”